Jonathan-Vidrio/forntend-residencias-v2/README.md

 # Project Name

-This project is a web application built with Next.js, leveraging Firebase for authentication and storage, and consuming an API hosted on Render.
+This project is a web application built with Next.js, leveraging Firebase for storage, and consuming an API.
 It is designed to provide a fast and interactive user experience.

 ---